 - 3.2.1.
-Distribution of the 12 dolphin groups being sighted during the monitoring surveys conducted between December 2018 and February is shown in Figure 1.
-All 12 sightings were made at the western portion of the North Lantau region, with slightly higher concentration near Lung Kwu Chau.
+Distribution of the five dolphin groups being sighted during the HKLR03 monitoring surveys conducted between March and May 2019 is shown in Figure 1.
+The five sightings were scattered at the western portion of the North Lantau region.
 On the contrary, no dolphin was sighted at all in the central and eastern portions of the North Lantau region (Figure 1).
-The 12 groups were sighted very far away from the HKBCF and HKLR03 reclamation sites, as well as the bridge alignment of Tuen Mun-Chek Lap Kok Link (TMCLKL).
-However, two groups were sighted adjacent to the HKLR09 alignment near Shum Wat (Figure 1). - 3.2.2.
-A comparison of dolphin distribution between the present impact phase period and the baseline monitoring period (September-November 2011) revealed considerable differences.
+Notably, all five groups were sighted very far away from the HKBCF and HKLR03 reclamation sites, as well as the bridge alignment of Tuen Mun Chek Lap Kok Link (TMCLKL).
+However, one group of two dolphins was sighted adjacent to the HKLR09 alignment to the west of Shum Wat (Figure 1). - 3.2.2.
+A comparison of dolphin distribution between the quarterly period and the baseline monitoring period (September-November 2011) revealed considerable differences.
 For example, in NEL dolphin was not found during the survey in the present quarter but in the baseline survey they were frequently found in the same study area, including the waters near Shum Shui Kok and in the vicinity of the HKBCF reclamation site (Figure 1).
-Furthermore, dolphins were infrequently sighted in NWL waters and mainly at the western end of the survey area during the present three-month period.
+Furthermore, dolphins were infrequently sighted in NWL waters and mainly at the western portion of the survey area during the three-month period.
 This was in stark contrast with their frequent occurrences throughout the entire NWL survey area during the baseline period (Figure 1).